kimilorenzo/kimkimlor/README.md

 ## 📂 **What's in My Repositories?**
 My GitHub is mostly a collection of:
-- **Hello World Projects**: Experimenting with new frameworks and libraries
 - **UI Prototypes**: Styling ideas and frontend design testing
 - **Small Apps**: Things like calculators
 - **Learning Projects**: Trying out new tools and technologies or connecting a language to another language